vydang02/vydang02.github.io/README.md

 ## About Me

 Hello!
-I'm Vy, a Business and Statistics student at the University of Michigan passionate about using data to solve real-world problems.
-I enjoy working at the intersection of business strategy and quantitative analysis, with experience spanning economic research, consulting, and data science.
+I'm Vy, a data-driven analyst at the intersection of business strategy and statistical methods.
+With a dual background in Business Administration and Statistics from the University of Michigan, I transform complex datasets into actionable business insights across economic research, consulting, and financial analysis domains.

-When I'm not coding or analyzing data, you can find me [your hobbies/interests here].
+My core strengths include:

+* Developing statistical models that illuminate market dynamics and economic trends
+* Translating complex quantitative findings into clear, accessible recommendations
+* Designing data workflows that enhance accuracy and streamline decision-making processes
+* Applying analytical rigor to business challenges through Python, R, and Stata implementations

+I excel at bridging quantitative analysis with strategic thinking, consistently delivering data-driven solutions that enhance business performance and provide competitive intelligence across diverse industry contexts.

 ## Projects